austinbv/dino/README.md

   * 1 microcontroller (Arduino Uno, Leonardo and Mega are most compatible)
   * 1 button or momentary switch
   * 1 potentiometer (any value)
-  * 1 external RGB LED (4 legs common cathode, not a Neopixel, or individually addressable)
+  * 1 external RGB LED (4 legs common cathode, not a Neopixel or individually addressable)
   * 1 external LED (any color, or use one color of the RGB LED)
   * Current limiting resistors for the LEDs
   * Breadboard